syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Styles-Architecture.md

 Make a Node's Style Inherit from Another Base Style

- Apart from the default style (Standard Style),we can also create custom Base styles using the Base Styles Collection Editor.
+ Apart from the default style [Standard Style](#standard-style),we can also create custom Base styles using the Base Styles Collection Editor.
 Clicking the Add Base Style button, will add a new BaseStyle whose properties can be edited.

 ![](Concepts-and--Features_images/Concepts-and--Features_img51.jpeg)